 They are also able to survive in colder climates, whereas panthers only live in warm climates.

-Bobcats also have the ability to adapt to changes in their environment.
+Bobcats can also adapt to changes in their environment.

 For example, if a prey species becomes scarce in their area, they will start to hunt other types of animals.

 This flexibility gives them an edge over panthers, which are more specialized in their diet.

 Bobcat vs Panther: Who Will Win A Fight?